Calmero107/myObsidian/Java.md

 What is the difference between [[Primitive types and package types]]?

-Do you understand the caching mechanism of packaging type?
+Do you understand the [[Caching mechanism of packaging type]]?

+Do you know about [[Automatic boxing and unboxing]]?
+What is the principle?

+Why is there a risk of loss of precision when doing [[Floating-point operations]]?

+How should [[Data exceeding the long integer type]] be represented?

+What is the difference between [[Member variables and local variables]]?